rohitroy-github/vite-project-evault/README.md

 <h2>Project E-Vault (EVM Based)</h2>

-<b>This is a decentralized appliocation to improve the system for storing legal record for the Indian Judicial System powered by blockchain, using Vite JS.</b>
+<b>This is a decentralized application to improve the system for storing legal record for the Indian Judicial System powered by blockchain, using Vite JS.</b>

 <!-- Currently, the app is working on localhost using <b>Sepolia test network</b> and Alchemy. -->